mycpuorg/mycpuorg.github.io/_posts/2016-05-15-perf-events.md

+---
 layout: post
-title: "perf: A quick look"
+title: "Perf: Introduction to events"
-excerpt: "Introduction of perf usage"
+excerpt: "Introduction to perf events"
-tags: [Linux, kernel, perf, monitor, tracing, ftrace, tracer, func_graph, call graphs ]
+tags: [Linux, kernel, tracing, perf, profiler, events, record ]
 comments: true
+---

-# Introduction<a id="orgheadline6"></a>
+# Introduction<a id="orgheadline7"></a>

 ## perf - What is perf?<a id="orgheadline1"></a>